On the equivalence of all models for $(\infty,2)$-categories: Preliminaries

 Now since the left adjoint in the adjunction~\eqref{e:Lho} above preserves products it induces in particular an adjunction on the level of enriched categories, which we will denote by

-In~\cite{LackModelBicat} Lack constructs a model structure on the category \(\nCat{2}\) of \(2\)-categories, in which the weak equivalences are the \(2\)-categories equivalences and the fibrations are the \(2\)-isofibrations (that is, functors which are isofibrations on each mapping category and admit lifts for invertible \(1\)-morphisms in the base).
-Furthermore, the trivial fibrations in the Lack model structure are the functors which are surjective on objects and induce trivial fibrations on the level of mapping categories.
+In~\cite{LackModel2Cat,LackModelBicat} Lack builds a model structure on the category \(\nCat{2}\) of \(2\)-categories, in which the weak equivalences are the \(2\)-categorical equivalences and the fibrations are the equiv-fibrations (that is, 2-functors which are isofibrations on each mapping category and admit lifts for invertible \(1\)-morphisms in the base).
+Furthermore, the trivial fibrations in the Lack model structure are the 2-functors which are surjective on objects and induce trivial fibrations on the level of mapping categories.
 We note that \(2\)-categorical equivalences can be described in a way analogous to Dwyer--Kan equivalences.
+For this, let us denote for a 2-category $\E$ by \(\bho_1(\E)\) the category whose objects are the objects of \(\E\) and such that

-In particular, a \(2\)-functor \(f\colon \C \to \D\) between \(2\)-categories is a \(2\)-categorical equivalence if and only if it is \begin{itemize} \item \emph{fully-faithful:} in the sense that the maps \(f_*\colon\Map_{\C}(x,y)\rightarrow \Map_{\D}(f(x),f(y))\) are categorical equivalences; \item \emph{essentially surjective:} in the sense that the functor of ordinary categories given by \(f_*\colon \mathbf{ho}(\C)\rightarrow\mathbf{ho}(\D)\) is essentially surjective, where for a \(2\)-category \(\E\) we denote by \(\mathbf{ho}(\E)\) the category whose objects are the objects of \(\E\) and such that \(\Hom_{\mathbf{ho}(\E)}(x,y) := [\ast,\Map_{\C}(x,y)]\) is the set of homotopy classes of maps from \(\ast\) to \(\Map_{\C}(x,y)\) with respect to the canonical model structure on \(\Cat\). \end{itemize}
+is the set of morphisms in the homotopy category of the model category $\Cat$ (with respect to the canonical model structure) from \(\ast\) to \(\Map_{\C}(x,y)\), where we note that the projection to the homotopy category is product preserving since all objects in $\Cat$ are fibrant.
+A \(2\)-functor \(f\colon \C \to \D\) between \(2\)-categories is then a \(2\)-categorical equivalence if and only if it is: \begin{itemize} \item \emph{fully-faithful:} in the sense that the maps \(f_*\colon\Map_{\C}(x,y)\rightarrow \Map_{\D}(f(x),f(y))\) are categorical equivalences for all pairs of objects \((x, y)\) of \(\C\); \item \emph{bi-essentially surjective:} in the sense that the functor of ordinary categories given by \(f_*\colon \bho_1(\C)\rightarrow\bho_1(\D)\) is essentially surjective.
+This is equivalent to saying that for every object \(d\) in \(\D\), we can find an equivalence \(d' \to d\) of \(\D\) and an object \(c\) of \(\C\) such that \(f(c) = d'\) (cf.~also paragraph~2.2 and Theorem~2.5 of~\cite{BergerMoerdijkHomotopyEnriched}). \end{itemize}